relativemodder/gsr-qt/README.md

 **GSR Qt is available in two modes:**
 - Wayland (layer-shell)
-- X11 (not implemented correctly yet) (and also this mode needs to be enabled automatically when X11 full-screen game is in focus)
+- X11 (not implemented correctly yet)

+## Why do my keyboard presses don't work when I'm in game?
+The overlay has to fall through your presses.
+If it enables the interactivity while the game is in fullscreen mode, there's a high chance that it will minimize.
+Don't worry, global shortcuts like Alt+Z and Alt+F9 still work, it's just the overlay UI in-game.

 ## How to build